ziliuziliu/FaaSBoard/README.md

 -   `build` : Compiled testing programs and applications.
 -   `data` : Store the results of graph computing.
--   `inlucde` : Header files of the configurations of the graph computing system.
+-   `incsdfslude` : Configurations and implementations of the graph computing system.
     -   `app` : Applications to run on the system.
     -   `communication` : Set-up for communications between different worker.
     -   `compute` : Define graph and graph set with their computing functions.